LarsGab/TSEBRA/README.md

 ```

 #### Hint Files
-The hint files have to be in gff format, the last column must include an attribute for the source for the hint with 'src=' and can include the number of hints supporting the gene structure segment with 'mult='.
+The hints files have to be in gff format, the last column must include an attribute for the source for the hint with 'src=' and can include the number of hints supporting the gene structure segment with 'mult='.
 This is the standard file format of the ```hintfiles.gff``` in a BRAKER working directory.

 Example:
 ```console